 Ramekins are small, heatproof dishes for baking that look like a miniature soufflé dishes.
 They are individual-portion sized; you both cook and serve in them.

-Because Ramekins are so small, heat easily gets to the middle of what you are cooking in them.
+Because ramekins are so small, heat easily gets to the middle of what you are cooking in them.
 Sometimes you put them straight in the oven, sometimes you put them in a water bath first and then into the oven.
 They can also go in pressure cookers, and many may also be microwave safe (check with the manufacturer.)

-You can get really fancily decorated Ramekins, such as those made by Royal Worcester.
+You can get really fancily decorated ramekins, such as those made by Royal Worcester.
 Some people pride themselves on such sets.

-In French cookbooks several centuries old, Ramekin can refer to a small piece of bread that is fried and garnished.
+In French cookbooks several centuries old, ramekin can refer to a small piece of bread that is fried and garnished.